alexjungaalto/DeepLearningPython/README.md

 # DeepLearningPython
-Course material for CS-EJ3311 Deep Learning with Python
+Course material for CS-EJ3311 Deep Learning with Python offered at Aalto University and via fitech.io.